potassco/clorm/README.rst

 cleaner, both in terms of code readability but also by providing a framework that makes it easier to refactor the python code as the ASP program evolves.

-The documentation is available online `here <https://clorm.readthedocs.io>`_.
+The documentation is available online `here <https://clorm.readthedocs.io/en/stable>`_.

-Note: Clorm only works with Python 3.5+
+Note: Clorm works with Python 3.5+ and Clingo 5.3+

 Installation
 ------------